 H. pylori is a common cause of peptic ulcers, and in rare cases can lead to stomach cancer.
-Transmission of H. pylori bacteria isn’t completely understood.
+The transmission of H. pylori bacteria isn’t completely understood.
 Direct contact with bodily fluids and exposure to contaminated food or water may be the cause of H. pylori infection.

-H. pylori infections can cause damage in the stomach and the first part of the small intestine (duodenum).
-The bacteria affects the lining of the stomach and duodenum, making them more vulnerable to digestive fluids like stomach acid.
+H. pylori infections can cause damage to the stomach and the first part of the small intestine (duodenum).
+The bacteria affect the lining of the stomach and duodenum, making them more vulnerable to digestive fluids like stomach acid.
 This can cause chronic inflammation of the stomach walls (gastritis) and duodenum (duodenitis).

 For most people, H. pylori will not cause any symptoms or problems.
 It’s possible that some people are born with greater resistance to H. pylori’s harmful effects.

-If an H. pylori infection does cause symptoms, they could include:
+If a Helicobacter pylori infection does cause symptoms, they could include: